6 Use Cases of AI in Finance

 By 2027, the AI market is expected to reach $407 billion.

-Whether you’re onboard the AI train or not, the momentum isn’t going to slow down any time soon.
+Whether you’re onboard the financial process automation train or not, the momentum isn’t going to slow down any time soon.
 And one industry that’s transforming rapidly is finance.
 Financial automation is changing processes, disrupting old beliefs and creating a new frontier for people working in the industry and the customers they serve.

 Naturally, you might feel anxious about AI’s role in finance and how it impacts your job.
 But we’re here to tell you that it isn’t something to be pushed away or feared.
 Financial automation is game-changing.
 So, let’s explore 6 use cases so you can see for yourself.